alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 Alright, onto our _actual_ project logic.

-Since our deploy target is a Lambda function, my app's entry point will need to be a file with an exported handler function like the signature used above.
+In order for this lambda to run, we'll have to implement the _actual_ handler for it.
 Let's start with writing the test file for this module, explaining what we want it to do:

-- response with the expected response when valid request is provided, and
+- response with the expected response when a valid request is provided, and
 - send an error message when our payload is incorrect.

 _src/\_\_tests\_\_/index.test.ts_: